CoShare: An Efficient Approach for Redundancy Allocation in NFV: The System Model and Problem Definition

 \subsection{The Redundancy Allocation Problem}

 For an NFV-based network, the redundancy allocation problem has three aspects to consider, which are, \begin{itemize} \item \textit{(C1) Deciding the number of backup instance for each NF:} The needed number for each NF depends on the availability requirements of flows, the availability and capacity characteristics of both the nodes and the NF instances, as well as the topology of the network.
-When the availability requirements are stringent while nodes and/or NF instances have low availability figures, more than one backup chain may have to be allocated \cite{fan2017carrier,zhang2019raba}. \item \textit{(C2) Placing the backup instances:} Similarly, the placement of backup instances is also influenced by those factors.
-As a highlight, backup instance placement should not only comply to anti-affinity constraints~\cite{isg2016network_resiliency} to avoid common failure modes, but they should also take into account node's resource capabilities: placing a backup instance in a given node may happen only if the node has sufficient resources, e.g. CPU cores, to host the backup instance. \item \textit{(C3) Assigning instances to form backup chains for flows:} This concerns the assignment of instances to each flow to form backup service chains to meet the flow's availability requirement, where similar factors also matter.
-For instance, a flow can be assigned with backup instances only if those instances have sufficient resource capacity to accommodate the flow. \end{itemize}
+When the availability requirements are stringent while nodes and/or NF instances have low availability values, more than one backup chain may have to be allocated \cite{fan2017carrier,zhang2019raba}. \item \textit{(C2) Placing the backup instances:} Similarly, the placement of backup instances is also influenced by the same factors.
+For example, the placement of a backup instance should not only comply to anti-affinity constraints~\cite{isg2016network_resiliency} to avoid common failure modes, but it should also take into account the node's resource capabilities: placing a backup instance in a given node may happen only if the node has sufficient resources, e.g., CPU cores. \item \textit{(C3) Assigning instances to form backup chains for flows:} This concerns the assignment of instances to each flow to form backup service chains to meet the flow's availability requirement.
+Similar considerations apply.
+For instance, a flow can be assigned backup instances only if those instances have sufficient resource capacity to accommodate the flow. \end{itemize}